rsksmart/rif-relay/Readme.md

 Now, you have successfully setup a Rootstock node using the docker image.

+For other configuration, visit [RIF Relay on the Devportal](https://dev.rootstock.io/guides/rif-relay/)

 ## Testing

 This repository contains all the integration tests.
 These tests verify the behavior of the entire system.